ezweave/pretty-functional/chapters/introduction/introduction.md

 While that's about _much larger problems with the world_ it applies to something like _functional programming_ as well.

-_And not that you'd ask, because they're "most amateur", but yes, I did all the illustrations for this book._
+__And not that you'd ask, because they're "most amateur", but yes, I did all the illustrations for this book save for the xkcd one about parens and LISP.__

 [Top](#introduction)